 (4) Please note that on this website Google Universal Analytics has been extended by the code "ga('set', 'anonymizeIp', true);" to guarantee anonymous tracking of IP addresses (so-called IP masking).
 As a result, IP addresses are processed in truncated form ruling out any possibility of associating an IP address directly with a particular person.

 (5) We use Google Analytics in order to be able to analyze and continuously improve use of our website.
 The statistical data generated by Google Analytics allow us to improve our products and services and to make them more interesting to you as a user.
-For exceptional cases in which personal data are transferred to the United States Google has committed to comply with the EU-US Privacy Shield.
+For exceptional cases in which personal data are transferred to the United States Google and Profil have agreed on the Standard Contractual Clauses (“SCCs”) that have been published the European Commission on 4 June 2021 to ensure the adequate protection of your personal data.
+This has been necessary because there exists no adequacy decision by the Commission regarding the data protection standards of the USA.
+A copy of the SCCs can be obtained from Profil.

 7. Use of 2-click solution for social media plug-ins of Twitter and LinkedIn